Johnson Cornell Tech MBA

 In the fall semester, you’ll move to Cornell Tech’s NYC campus.
 You’ll typically spend your mornings on courses related to technical entrepreneurship and your afternoons working on team-based projects in Product Studio and Startup Ideas and learn firsthand from industry leaders in Conversations in the Studio.

-In early January you will travel to Israel on a networking and consulting trip.
+In early January you will travel to Israel on a networking and consult trip.
 You’ll spend the rest of the spring back on Cornell Tech’s NYC campus with even more morning courses on the creation and management of startups and team-based projects in Startup Studio and Product Management in the afternoons.

 Cornell Tech offers three application rounds.